-150 The approaches summarized above are well-suited to test observed detrital age distributions against the null hypothesis of spatially uniform erosion.
-However, even if the uniform erosion hypothesis is rejected, such a test does not yield further information about the spatial variability of sediment production.
-One way to gain additional information would be to test the observed distribution against predicted age distributions from erosion scenarios other than spatially uniform, thereby quantifying the likelihood that the measured grain-ages could be produced by the tested scenarios.
+tributions from erosion scenarios other than spatially uniform distributions, thereby quantifying the likelihood that the measured grain ages could be produced by the tested scenarios.
 This approach would help practitioners in deciding the sampling strategy, calculating the appropriate number of measurements and the resources to be allocated for them.
-In the next paragraphs we introduce the new ESD_thermotrace software, an open-source tool built on the cited previous work to consistently perform the following: (i) determine the confidence level allowed by the detrital sample size in rejecting the uniform erosion hypothesis; (ii) analyze the statistical power of detecting the effect size caused by alternative erosion hypotheses, as a function of the number of grains; and (iii) test observed detrital distributions against all input erosion hypotheses (both uniform and alternative scenarios) and calculate the likelihood that the detrital sample may have been drawn from either of them.
+In the next paragraphs we introduce the new ESD_thermotrace software, an open-source tool built on the cited previous work to consistently perform the following tasks: (i) determination of the confidence level allowed by the detrital sample size in rejecting the uniform erosion hypothesis, (ii) analysis of the statistical power of detecting the effect size caused by alternative erosion hypotheses as a function of the number of grains, and (iii) testing of observed detrital distributions against all input erosion hypotheses (both uniform and alternative scenarios) and calculation of the likelihood that the detrital sample may have been drawn from either of them.
 The software is introduced in the paragraphs below.

-4 ESD thermotrace: A tool to study the uncertainty of tracer thermochronology datasets
+4 ESD_thermotrace: a tool to study the uncertainty of tracer thermochronology datasets

-The software ESD_thermotrace performs the steps briefly outlined here below.
-For additional details, the reader is referred to the illustrative case study farther below and the well-commented code itself (Madella et al., 2021)[Please note that a temporal preview access to the cited future DOI landing page is available: https://dataservices.gfz-potsdam.de/panmetaworks/review/c375e8eb059bb94ace622f2075b99baf6c513d3b560989a6b307bbe5d5a20217/]:
+The software ESD_thermotrace (Madella et al., 2022) performs the steps briefly outlined below.
+For additional details, the reader is referred to the illustrative case study in Sect.
+5 and the well-commented code itself (https://doi.org/10.5880/fidgeo.2021.003):